DSA annual conferences

 - Ensure that conferences rotate in a way that ensures diversity of geographical locations across the UK and that permits small, medium and large institutions (or groups of institutions) to serve as hosts.

-To get a sense of the format/model and approximate timetable of the annual event visit the 2016 and 2017 conference sub-sites on the DSA website.
+To get a sense of the format/model and approximate timetable of the annual event visit the 2016-2019 conference sub-sites on the DSA website.

 - Names of the hosting institution(s) and conference convenors.